materialsproject/fireworks/docs/failures_tutorial.rst

     lpad detect_fizzled --fix
     lpad get_fw 1

-.. note:: You can shorten the ping times and detection times by editing the settings in the file ``fw_config.py``, but we suggest you leave them alone unless really needed.
+.. note:: You can shorten the ping times and detection times by editing the settings in your :doc:`FW configuration </config_tutorial>`, but we suggest you leave them alone unless really needed.

+.. note:: In production, you can use the :doc:`database maintenance instructions </maintain_tutorial>` instead of calling ``lpad_detect_fizzled --fix``.

 Life after *FIZZLED*
 ====================